Classic Pavlova Recipe: A Beginners Guide

 - Add the sugar gradually when making the meringue to ensure it has enough time to dissolve.
 Adding it too quickly or all at once can cause the meringue to not whip up properly and the sugar will not dissolve.
 That will cause cracks, a meringue that has barely any volume and weeps once baked.

-- How to stabilize your meringue – This recipe has corn starch in it, also known as corn flour AND white vinegar OR Cream Of Tartar which helps stabilize the meringue and gives you a perfectly soft marshmallow inside that isnโt grainy like cooked eggs.
+- How to stabilize your meringue – This recipe has a small amount of corn starch in it, also known as corn flour AND white vinegar OR Cream Of Tartar which helps stabilize the meringue and gives you aperfectly soft marshmallow inside that isnโt grainy like cooked eggs.
 1/4 tsp of cream of tartar or 1/2 tsp white vinegar.
 And no, you wonโt taste the vinegar!

 - When adding the toppings – go slow.
 The cream is heavy and may cause your pav to sink slightly, but only very slightly.
 The fruits can do this too.
 While weโre on fruits, donโt add them until up to an hour before serving.
 Some fruits like berries or wet fruits like mango can weep and eat into the sugar meringue causing it to melt.

-- Humidity can be an issue! – it can prevent your meringue from whipping up properly, it can collapse in the oven or even after baking.
+- Humidity can be an issue! – it can prevent your meringue from whipping up properly or forming the right thicken crust that holds everything in place, it can collapse in the oven or even after baking.
 You want to make sure you pav isnโt too high and if it cracks or collapses, honestly itโs going to taste just as amazing.

 By following these tips and tricks you increase your chances of getting a PERFECT pavlova with a crisp exterior and marshmallow inside without sinking or cracking.